sensemakersamsterdam/sensemakers-iot-platform-2019/USER-GUIDE.md

 ## InfluxDB

 Every projects is given project-specific user and database in InfluxDB.
-Messages sent to the [automated data pipeline](DATA.md#automated-data-pipeline) are stored in the database related to the project.
-All values in a message are stored in the time series belonging to the device.
+Messages sent to the [automated data pipeline](DATA.md#automated-data-pipeline) are immediately replicated to the database related to the project for the period of 90 days.
+All values in a message are stored in the time series belonging to the specific device.

 The following table shows the access rights for different users: